ShivamOnkar/c-project/README.md

 # C-project
 <br>
 This is my git repository

-It is a Tic Tac Toe game make by using C language.
+It is a Tic Tac Toe game made by using C language.